 A quick search on the internet provides a variety of DIY solutions for cable management solutions.
 We could spend a day exploring options, but we’ll limit examples to four.

-It may sound odd, but paper towel rolls are another low-tech, yet efficient way to manage your wires and cables.
+Paper towel rolls are another low-tech, yet efficient way to manage your wires and cables.
 Use the rolls as a conduit and write the type of cable that roll is protecting.
 Slicing a channel along the side of a piece of foam pipe insulation accomplishes the same thing.

 Attaching a wire basket or shelf on the underside of your desks is another method of cable management.
 Collect the extra wires and let them sit inside the basket.